 Brewster is a very small village located in the state of New York.
 With a population of 2,332 people and three constituent neighborhoods, Brewster is the 525th largest community in New York.
-Brewster has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in Brewster was built prior to World War II, making it one of the older and more historic villages in the country.

 Housing costs in Brewster are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Overall, Brewster’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Brewster’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-In Brewster, however, the average commute to work is quite long.
-On average, people spend 31.57 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Brewster is that it can take a long time to commute to work.
+In Brewster, the average commute to work is 31.92 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly village.
+Many of Brewster’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 Despite being a small village, Brewster has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

-Brewster is a very ethnically-diverse village.
+Brewster is an extremely ethnically-diverse village.
 The people who call Brewster home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brewster residents report their race to be White, followed by Native American.
-Brewster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 58.21% of the village’s residents.
-Important ancestries of people in Brewster include Italian, German, English, and Scottish.
+People of Hispanic or Latino origin are the most prevalent group in Brewster, accounting for 60.22% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Brewster residents report their race to be White, followed by Asian.
+Important ancestries of people in Brewster include German, Italian, English, and Scottish.

 The most common language spoken in Brewster is Spanish.
 Other important languages spoken here include English and Indic languages.